My finances, my projects, my life

 The legal and tax complexities of real estate, your biggest asset

-Along with pension entitlements, property is usually the largest single element of an individual’s wealth, which means it is worth giving consideration to how it is held and passed on to future generations.
-That’s especially so in Luxembourg, where soaring residential real estate prices over the past two decades have increased its importance to the financial management and planning of individuals and families.
+Along with pension entitlements, property is usually the largest single element of an individual’s wealth, which means one should give consideration to how it is held and passed on to future generations.
+That’s especially so in Luxembourg, where soaring residential real estate prices over the past two decades have increased the importance of real estate to financial management and planning for individuals and families.

-Until 2022, demand for residential property in Luxembourg had remained vigorous for the best part of two decades, driven by strong economic growth and the population dynamics of a country in which almost half the workforce commutes in to work – or, in the past few years, telecommutes – from nearby regions of neighbouring countries.
+Up to 2022, demand for residential property in Luxembourg had remained vigorous for the best part of two decades, driven by strong economic growth and the population dynamics of a country in which almost half the workforce commutes in to work – or, since 2020, telecommutes – from nearby regions of neighbouring France, Belgium and Germany.

-The post-pandemic upsurge in inflation and the resulting rise in interest rates has curbed demand and price growth, although how permanently remains unclear, despite repeated warnings from organisations ranging from the Luxembourg Central Bank to the International Monetary Fund that property prices were overvalued and affordability was becoming marginal even for relatively high earners.
+The post-pandemic upsurge in inflation and the resulting rise in interest rates has curbed demand for property and price growth, although how permanently remains unclear.
+This comes after repeated warnings from organisations ranging from the Luxembourg Central Bank to the International Monetary Fund that residential real estate prices were overvalued and affordability was becoming marginal even for relatively high earners.

 Different ownership types